All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 Symptom: Blank container or "Failed to load Rive file" error.

-Solution: Verify the .riv file exists in public/, confirm the artboard name matches the Rive editor exactly ("Character" is case-sensitive), and check that your browser supports WebGL2 (Chrome 56+, Firefox 51+, Safari 15.1+, Edge 79+).
+Solution: Verify the .riv file exists in public/, confirm the artboard name is Character and the state machine is mascotStateMachine (both case-sensitive, and Rive throws on an unknown state-machine name), and check that your browser supports WebGL2 (Chrome 56+, Firefox 51+, Safari 15.1+, Edge 79+).

 High Memory Usage on Mobile